neilobremski/adverstorial/README.md

 # Adversary Story Writing

+## Instructions

 This is a writing game to generate a short story where the writer players attempt to make their side (protagonist or antagonist) the most interesting in order to win\!
 It’s called *Adverstorial*.

-Here are the rules:
+### Structure

 * 2 player writers represent either the protagonist (good) or antagonist (evil) of the story.
 * A coin-flip starts the game to pick which player goes first.